cjatkin/CAPSTONE_SLAM/Simulator Documentation.md

 ### Git

+The first step here is to set up Git so that the ArduPilot code repositry can be retrieved then built.\

 `sudo apt-get update`\
 `sudo apt-get install get`\
 `sudo apt-get instal gitk git-gui`

 ### Clone the ArduPilot repository

-Clone the ArduPilot code form the main repository\
+Next step is to clone the ArduPilot code form the main repository.
+If a custom version of ArduPilot is being ran, the link to that repositry can be used instead.\
 `https://github.com/ArduPilot/ardupilot.git` Link to the github

-In the command line:\
+In the command line clone the repositry to your local machine using:\
 `git clone –recurse-submodules https://github.com/ArduPilot/ardupilot.git`\
 `cd ardupilot`

-For debian based systems there is a script that will install all of the required packages\
+For debian based systems there is an included script that will install all of the required packages.\
 `Tools/environment_install/install-prereqs-ubuntu.sh -y`

-Reload the path (log-out and log-in to make permanent):\
+Reload the path (log-out and log-in to make it permanent):\
 `. ~/.profile`

 ## Install XWindow application

+Xwindow applications allow for windows with UI elements to be created when running linux from the command line.\

 Install VcXserver with default settings https://sourceforge.net/projects/vcxsrv/\